cogu/autosar/README.md

 Python AUTOSAR v0.5+ uses a new API and is incompatible with previous versions.

+Currently, only AUTOSAR data types are supported.
+If you want a full API, wait for v0.6.0.

 For Python AUTOSAR v0.4, see the [v0.4 maintenance branch](https://github.com/cogu/autosar/tree/maintenance/0.4).

 ### Key features

 * New class hierachy
-  * Attempt to follow the AUTOSAR XML schema file where possible.
+  * Follow the structure of the AUTOSAR XML schema where possible.
 * Snake-case naming of variables and methods (Follow PEP8 standard).
 * Modern type hinting (this unfortunately requires Python 3.10 or later).
 * Python Enum classes for enumeration types.